nsdevoss/cs499/README.md

 >
 Make sure that you have installed all the dependencies in `requirements.txt`.

+***Make sure you follow the directions to install PyTurboJPEG here: https://github.com/lilohuang/PyTurboJPEG***
 ## Configuring the Program

 The configuration system is constantly being worked on but here is what is has currently.
 Here is `config.json` where